 Fire Pink will grow from 6″ to 2′ tall, and in general will be erect.
 It will branch at the base creating a somewhat shapely appearance.
 Stems are smooth to covered in fine, short hairs.
 At the top will be a ‘cyme’, where the stem splits into several smaller branches to produce the flower.

 The leaves at the base of the plant are grow about 6″ long by 1″ wide.
-Somewhat lance shaped and dark green in color with smooth margins.
+Firepink leaves are lanceolate in shape and dark green in color with smooth margins.

 Leaves along the stalk are opposite (paired) and oblong to lanceolate in shape, and much smaller.